flhofer/docker_tutorial/#1_Container/README.md

 ```

 Now, if somebody runs this image in a container, by default our calculating app is launched.
+If we have to set an environment variable, lets say the executable search path `$PATH`, we can set that with `ENV`.

 Final step, build the image.
 Just run `docker build .` to compile the image.
 With the flag -t you can specify an optional image name.
 The result should be something like `Successfully built 3c7a3b8cbbd6`.
-If you now run it as a new container, either with name or the resulting UUID, you get the calculator running: `docker run -it 3c7a3b8cbbd6`.
+If you now run it as a new container, either with name you specified (optional via -t) or the resulting UUID, you get the calculator running: `docker run -it 3c7a3b8cbbd6`.

 See [Builder reference][1] for more options.